aaditya29/DNAgnosis/readme.md

 - Shadcn UI for components
 - T3 Stack (modular, type-safe full-stack setup)

+---

 ## Reference Model

 Following is the paper behind the model:

 - [Paper](https://www.biorxiv.org/content/10.1101/2025.02.18.638918v1)
 - [GitHub Repository](https://github.com/ArcInstitute/evo2)

+---

+## Example Use Case

+> A researcher wants to evaluate whether the mutation c.68_69delAG in the BRCA1 gene is likely pathogenic.
+They search BRCA1, select the region, and input the variant.
+The web app returns Evo2's prediction and shows that ClinVar also labels it as pathogenic.